mano6692/sample-spring-boot-java-docker-application/README.md

 first clone the code
 vy using git clone url
 ls to check the fiel cloned
+compile using mvn tools

 next complie the code
 mvn clean install